Ravitejareddy-s/Atliq-Hardware-Sales-Insights-Using-Power-BI/README.md

 # Atliq-Hardware-Sales-Insights-Using-Power-BI
-This project is to create a dashboard using power BI for sales insights of Atliq hardware
+This project is to create a dashboard using power BI for sales insights of Atliq hardware The final output of the project is uploaded in an image format check it out for better context
 # The report helps to see:

 1- Revenue per year